Baths of Diocletian

 Among the statues from the Baths of Diocletian we must mention the copy of Aphrodite Cnidia by Praxiteles.
 From the Baths of Caracalla come two copies from Polykleitos and a beautiful statue of Aphrodite, depicted while wringing her wet hair.

-For all practical information on purchasing tickets for the Baths of Diocletian and the National Roman Museum, check availability in the Hours and Tickets section.
+For all practical information on purchasing tickets for the Baths of Diocletian and the National Roman Museum, check availability in the Timetables and Tickets section.